-- Certification from the Scout executive and a council officer that the relevant council committees have reviewed and approved, as necessary, the camp program - Either (a) minutes of the relevant council committee meeting or meetings where the program, safety, and risk review were conducted (the minutes must reflect the participation of individuals with relevant competencies); or (b) a signed certification statement that such review was conducted from individuals in each of the following competencies if the camp offers a program including those activities: (i) aquatics; (ii) COPE/climbing; (iii) shooting sports; and (iv) enterprise risk management (formerly health and safety)
+- Certification from the Scout executive and a council officer that the relevant council committees have reviewed and approved, as necessary, the camp program - Either (a) minutes of the relevant council committee meeting or meetings where the program, safety, and risk review were conducted (the minutes must reflect the participation of individuals with relevant competencies); or (b) a signed certification statement that such review was conducted from individuals in each of the following competencies if the camp offers a program including those activities: (i) aquatics; (ii) COPE/climbing; (iii) range and target activities; and (iv) enterprise risk management (formerly health and safety) - The assessment team shall review the tracking sheet to ensure that the review is occurring. - If the council has adopted additional procedures, the assessment team shall review a representative sample of those measures to ensure that they are being implemented.